What to Expect | Frequency and Scheduling (Drop-ins) | What We Need from You | Training Location[s]

 Training sessions are offered on a monthly basis throughout the calendar year.
 A rolling invite list is kept for persons expressing an active interest in the training.
 See CMS contact information to request training for yourself or others in your area.

-The training session itself is then held on a first-confirmed first-reserved basis.
-However, if there are open computers in the training room, or if individuals are able to bring their own university laptop along, then drop-ins are also welcome to attend.
+The training session itself is then held on a first-confirmed first-reserved basis, and is limited according to the number of available training stations in the scheduled training room.
+However, if there are open computers in the training room, or if individuals are able to bring their own university laptop along, then drop-ins will also be welcome to attend as long as the room can accommodate them.

 What We Need from You